8 Deep Conditioning For Natural Hair Dos And Don'ts, Because Kinks Need Extra Love In The Wintertime

 7. Do Pay Attention To Ingredients

 According to sources like Curly Nikki, the best ingredients for deep conditioners are cationic surfactants, cationic polymers, emollients, oils, and silicones.
-Many essential oils and products in our kitchen have all the things we need to make a bomb deep conditioner.
+Many essential oils and products in our kitchen have all the things we need to make a great deep conditioner.
 Pay special attention to ingredients on the back of a store-bought deep conditioner or the science behind any homemade deep conditioner.

 8. Don't Leave Your Deep Conditioner In Too Long